intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Implementation/Device Data.md

 - **device** - a device is an item which provides core functionality in the energy management domain.
 These include inverters, batteries and appliances.

+- **assembly** - an assembly can contain devices, components, and sub-assemblies.
+These items are typically assembled or logically configured before shipment.
+They include battery cases and cabinets.

 # PMS Data
 ---